 Do you best!

 Cubs are expected to have the grey uniform for weekly meetings and camp ceremonies.
-They will be given their necker upon investment into 1st Maxville’s Pack (once they learn their Cub Motto, Promise, and Law).
+They will be given their necker upon investment into the 1st Maxville Pack (once they learn their Cub Motto, Promise, and Law).
 They will also be given their Cub woggle at this point and be designated a lair.
 During their Investiture Ceremony they will also be given the Voyageur Council crest, the Odawa Area crest, and the Maxville Group crest.
 The link below is provided to show where they go on their uniform.